 Light direction can be controlled by how you face your subject.
 When indoors, think about placing your subject close to a window for some directional outdoor light.
 When the main light source comes from the front at about a 45˚ angle to the subject this works well.
 You will need to adjust the angle of your subject finds exactly what is best for their face.

 To control intensity and direction, a reflector and a helpful assistant can also be incredibly handy.
 With a simple reflector, you can add fill light to the shadows, or bounce additional light in from a different angle.

 The color of your lighting becomes an issue when you have multiple light sources.
 Like different indoor lights, or some signs or street lights if shooting at night.

 When shooting indoors or at night you will find the next biggest problem you might face is not enough light.
 Here is where you will need to call upon some knowledge of basic camera controls to get a good exposure.

 Don’t be afraid to push up the ISO a little if needed.
 How much is acceptable will vary depending on your camera body, so experiment to see how much noise you get.
-It you need some help to understanding ISO and why you don’t want it too high, check out this fun video from Phlearn.
+If you need some help to understand ISO and why you don’t want it too high, check out this fun video from Phlearn.

 Shoot from a natural angle

 The angle you shoot your subject from changes the look of the person hugely.
 When starting out you want to keep it simple and natural.
 This is one time when getting too experimental can get in the way of a good image.